Transkribus/TranskribusWebUI/library/SYNOPSIS.md

 ## Tech

-The django-python framework is used, and although not presently in the ideal state the aim is to build up a core of functionality within the project such that client apps can be added within the framework to help realise the pink bit of this [https://read02.uibk.ac.at/wiki/images/6/6b/Interfaces_Map.pdf](Interfaces Map).
+The django-python framework is used, and although not presently in the ideal state the aim is to build up a core of functionality within the project such that client apps can be added within the framework to help realise the pink bit of this [Interfaces Map] (https://read02.uibk.ac.at/wiki/images/6/6b/Interfaces_Map.pdf).

 As things stand everything is stuffed in a single app called "library".
 Below we describe each of the components, what they are for and `#TODO provide profiling data for each view for analysis`.